YvesCoding/rcpress/packages/docs/docs/guide/theme.md

 - Type: `Object`

-Website configuration in the current language, it will be the same as `webConfig` if there are not locates set.
+Website configuration in the current language, it will be the same as `siteData` if there are not locates set.

 ### currentPageSidebarItems